-"One of the things that's really amusing about Americans is that we're still wringing our hands about whether this is a good thing," Smead said Tuesday at the 3rd Annual Energy Outlook in Washington, DC.
-"We just can't make up our minds...Jimmy Carter said our oil import balance was the moral equivalent of war.
-Well, we won; now what do we do?"
+“One of the things that’s really amusing about Americans is that we’re still wringing our hands about whether this is a good thing,” Smead said at the 3rd Annual Energy Outlook in Washington, DC, last week.
+“We just can’t make up our minds…Jimmy Carter said our oil import balance was the moral equivalent of war.
+Well, we won; now what do we do?”

 The Annual Energy Outlook was sponsored by Navigant and Dentons, an international law firm.

 Much of the early work to get the shale gale blowing was done by independent producers, who “are really, really good at getting stuff done,” but they didn’t have as much success convincing the general public that shale drilling in general, and hydraulic fracturing (fracking) in particular, could be carried out safely, Smead said.

 The controversial anti-fracking film, Gasland, was released into a polarized atmosphere more than three years ago and was able to influence public opinion despite energy industry rebuttal.
 The follow up, Gasland II, appears to have been less influential (see NGI, July 15).

 Since the release of the first Gasland, through the efforts of American’s Natural Gas Alliance, with which Smead often works, and other industry groups, “slowly but surely, the public is understanding that safe and responsible development of shale can be done,” he said.
 But while propaganda needs to be exposed as such, the industry’s goal should not be to silence legitimate environmental concerns, he added.